aniebietafia/alx-system_engineering-devops/0x00-shell_basics/README.md

-The "0-current_working-directory" script prints the absolute path name.
+This is the script that prints the absolute path name of the current working directory.